Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The downlink ruleID 31 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).

-The remaining RuleIDs are available for header compression.
+The remaining RuleIDs are available for compression.
 RuleIDs are independent.
 The same RuleID may have different meanings on the uplink and downlink paths, at the exception of rules 0.
 A RuleID different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.

 ## IID computation